SUSE/cap/cap-ci/README.md

     $ ./create_pipeline.sh <concourse-target> <pipeline-name>

 Configure all the required options in a `<pipeline-name>.yaml`.
-The new `<pipeline-name>` pipeline will make use of kuceconfigs uploaded to EKCP (http://ain.arch.suse.de:8030/ui) named  `yourname-*`, e.g. `yourname-diego-caasp4-ha`.
+The new `<pipeline-name>` pipeline will make use of kuceconfigs uploaded to a Concourse pool resource in github.com/SUSE/cf-ci-pools, or create them on its own.
-So make sure to upload your own kubeconfig from your own cluster, see below.

 E.g: to deploy the `cap-pre-release` pipeline: